Deducteam/coq-hol-light-real-with-N/CI.md

 Otherwise, simply run `nix-shell --arg do-nothing true --run "fetchCoqOverlay <RevDepPackagename>"` to generate the corresponding `default.nix` under `.nix/coq-overlays/<RevDepPackagename>/` and add a dependency to `coq-hol-light-real-with-N` as described above for `coq-hol-light`.

-For illustration, the following describes how to add a reverse dependencies to a package named `MenhirLib`
+For illustration, the following describes how to add a reverse dependency to a package named `MenhirLib`
 ```bash
 nix-shell --arg do-nothing true --run "fetchCoqOverlay MenhirLib"
 ```
-the edit `nix/coq-overlays/MenhirLib/default.nix` as follows
+then edit `nix/coq-overlays/MenhirLib/default.nix` as follows:
 ```
 {
   lib,